jyeo41/Embedded-Systems-Shape-The-World/README.md

-Collection of the labs and projects done throughout the online edX course 'Embedded Systems - Shape The World' UT Austin by Jon Valvano and Ramesh Yerraballi
+Collection of the labs and projects done throughout the online edX course 'Embedded Systems - Shape The World' UT Austin by Jon Valvano and Ramesh Yerraballi.

 The course is split into 2 parts:
 Embedded Systems - Shape The World: Microcontroller Input/Output